Protopopys/cscart-sandbox/README.rst

 Step 1.
 Copy and Prepare File with Variables
 ++++++++++++++++++++++++++++++++++++++++++++

-* For using locally with selfsigned certificates:
+* For using locally with self-signed certificates:

   .. code-block:: bash